GMT-351-Geospatial-Data-Management/g9_final/README.md

 Samet Bucak      - 2200674026 /
 Oğuzhan Tosun    - 2200674044 /

-First of all, utilizing the advanced capabilities of the Quick OSM library within the QGIS application, we seamlessly retrieved the data pertaining to charging stations in Poland.
-By crafting Python code tailored to our desired project, we adeptly reorganized our data to suit our objectives.
-We provided the connection between PostgreSQL and GeoServer via Postgis.
-This image shows that data is being loaded into the database.We installed the postgis plugin to the database.
-Empowering our project with the dynamic capabilities of GeoServer, we crafted a WorkSpace within its framework.We did the important workspace settings.We made the data from postgis and postgresql database ready for use with GeoServer.
-We chose the style to visualize the data in accordance with our project.
-Finally, we showed how we display the data in the postgreSQL database via geoserver.
-In summary, in this application, we  informed about the charging stations on the map.
-Thanks to the map base we use, it provides a useful system to the users by not only finding out the nearest charging station of a vehicle whose battery is running out, but also seeing whether it is currently available or unavailable, its level, capacity and some other features.
+Charging Stations Map Application
+Overview
+This application utilizes the powerful capabilities of the Quick OSM library within the QGIS application to seamlessly retrieve data related to charging stations in Poland.
+The process involves crafting custom Python code tailored to the project's objectives and efficiently reorganizing the data.

+Data Integration
+We established a connection between PostgreSQL and GeoServer using PostGIS, ensuring smooth data flow into the database.
+The integration was facilitated by installing the PostGIS plugin.
+The image provided showcases the successful loading of data into the database.

+GeoServer Configuration
+Empowering our project with the dynamic capabilities of GeoServer, we meticulously crafted a Workspace within its framework.
+Essential workspace settings were configured, and the data from the PostGIS and PostgreSQL database was prepared for use with GeoServer.

+Visualization
+We chose a suitable style to visualize the data in alignment with our project goals.
+This step is crucial as it determines how users will perceive the information on the map.
+The dynamic nature of GeoServer allowed us to showcase the data from the PostgreSQL database effectively.

+Application Summary
+In summary, this application serves as an informative tool for locating charging stations on the map.
+Leveraging the chosen map base, it provides users with a practical system for not only identifying the nearest charging station for a vehicle with a low battery but also checking its availability, current status, level, capacity, and other relevant features.

 https://hacettepeedutr-my.sharepoint.com/:v:/g/personal/oguzhantosun_hacettepe_edu_tr/EYqVh6eVpYNMkTEqOEPx7aABVFjk-r77atRNfHDf14ObEQ?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=dM8Nua